YouTube Premium: Reception

 Reception to YouTube Premium has been mixed amongst consumers and journalists alike.
-David Nield of Wired argues that the premium service is worth it for consumers, saying that in addition to including a music streaming service, the lack of ads and the ability to download videos and having videos played in the background is useful for consumers.
-YouTube releasing experimental features as well to subscribers was a benefit to Nield, which as of writing included the rollout of pinch to zoom in videos.
-Ashley Maready of The Motley Fool concurred with Nield in her review, while additionally noting that the benefits also extend out to YouTube Kids.
+David Nield of Wired argues that the premium service is worth it for consumers, saying that in addition to including a music streaming service, the lack of ads, the ability to download videos, and being able to play videos in the background are useful features.
+In addition, Nield praised YouTube Premium's inclusion of features under development, citing the ability to pinch to zoom in videos as a standout example.
+Ashley Maready of The Motley Fool concurred with Nield in her review, while additionally noting that the benefits also extended out to YouTube Kids.

-Adamya Sharma of Android Authority argued that the service is only worth it for avid YouTube viewers and that a YouTube Premium subscription would not be worth it if the user did not use all of its features.
-Additionally, Sharma strongly criticized the manner in which YouTube nagged its viewers to subscribe to Premium and claimed that its attempts have driven users to competitor TikTok.
-Some have additionally noted that YouTube Premium's paid features can easily also be replicated with free online tools, particularly with YouTube video downloader tools replacing Premium's downloading feature and Adblock removing the need to pay to remove ads.
+Adamya Sharma of Android Authority argued that the service is only worth it for avid YouTube viewers, and that a YouTube Premium subscription would not be worth it if the user did not use all of its features.
+Additionally, Sharma strongly criticized the manner in which YouTube nagged its viewers to subscribe to Premium, and claimed that its attempts have driven users to competitor TikTok.

-In February 2024, the YouTube Premium service passed 100 million subscribers.
+In February 2024, YouTube Premium passed 100 million subscribers.